RUSSELL HANSON, DAVID BOHM AND OTHERS ON THE SEMANTICS OF DISCOVERY

 Bohm anticipated Heisenberg’s idea of potentiality, which Heisenberg did not propose until his Physics and Philosophy in 1958, the only place in Heisenberg’s literary corpus where the idea is mentioned.
 But there are differences in their ideas of potentiality, because unlike Bohm’s, Heisenberg’s is not a wholistic version.
 In the 1951 book Bohm said that potentiality makes quantum theory inconsistent with the hidden-variables thesis, because the hidden-variables view is based on the incorrect assumption that there are separately existing and precisely defined elements of reality.
 The idea of potentiality is much more integral to Bohm’s earlier interpretation than to Heisenberg’s, and it had distinctive implications for Bohm.
 One implication is Bohm’s thesis that mathematics is inadequate for physics.
 He says that the interpretation of the properties of the electron as incompletely defined potentialities finds its mathematical reflection in the fact that the wave function does not completely determine its own interpretation until it interacts with the measuring device, and that the wave function is not in one-to-one correspondence with the actual behavior of matter, but is merely an abstraction reflecting only certain aspects of reality.
 He believes that to obtain a description of all aspects of the world, one must supplement the mathematical description with a physical interpretation in terms of the incompletely defined potentialities.

-Shortly afterwards he accepted the hidden-variables idea, and in the second chapter of his Undivided Universe, where he mentions in a footnote his anticipation of Heisenberg’s idea of potentiality, he rejects altogether the potentiality thesis that the particle itself is created by the measurement process.
+Shortly afterwards he accepted the hidden-variables idea, and in the second chapter of his Undivided Universe, where he mentions in a footnote his anticipation of Heisenberg’s idea of potentiality, he rejects altogether the potentiality thesis that the particle itself is created by the measurement action.
 In Bohm’s hidden-variables view, the particle is not a wave-packet or otherwise created out of the wave; the particle is in reality distinct from the wave.
 His later view is not wave or particle, but wave and particle.
-That is, the wave and particle are not two alternative aspects of the same entity, but are different and separate entities.
+That is, the wave and particle are not two alternative aspects of the same entity, but are different and separate entities always found together.

 Bohm’s Agenda for Future Microphysics